http://www.gotocourt.com.au/criminal-law/sa/breach-intervention-order/

 What to do if an intervention order is breached

-It is a criminal offence to breach an Intervention Order.
 If you are the protected person in an intervention order and you believe the defendant has breached the order, you should inform the South Australian Police as soon as possible.
-Keep any evidence of the breach such as text messages or voice messages to give to the police.
+Keep any evidence of the breach such as text messages or voice messages.

 If you feel you are in immediate danger, call 000.

-What happens if I breach an Intervention Order in South Australia?
+What happens if I breach an intervention order?

-Breaching an intervention order is an offence of strict liability.
-This means that the accused does not need to have had a particular mental state (such as intent) in order to be found guilty.
+The offence of breaching an IO is a strict liability offence.
+This means that a person does not need to have a specific mental state (such as intention).
 However, they must have committed the offence knowingly.

 What if the protected person contacts me?